On the location of the zero-free half-plane of a random Epstein zeta function: Introduction

 In Appendix \ref{NUMSEC}, we also give formulas for the distribution and density functions of $\sigma_{\{T_j\}}$ obtained through the residue theorem, and discuss numerical evaluation.
 See Figure 1 for a graph of the probability density function of $\sigma_{\{T_j\}}$ generated using the formulas in Appendix \ref{NUMSEC} (cf. \cite[numdensity.mpl]{sts}).

 We conclude by remarking that, as is rather clear from the previous discussion, the random variable $\sigma_{\{T_j\}}$ can also be interpreted as the supremum of the real parts of the zeros of the \textit{random Dirichlet series} $f_{\{T_j\}}(s)=\sum_{j=1}^\infty T_j^{-2s}$.
 Indeed, by the strong law of large numbers the series $f_{\{T_j\}}(s)$ has, with probability one, abscissa of absolute convergence $\sigma_0=\frac12$ and satisfies $\lim_{\sigma\to\frac12+}f_{\{T_j\}}(\sigma)>2T_1^{-1}$; also with probability one the numbers $2(\log T_j-\log T_1)$, $j=2,3,\ldots$, are linearly independent over $\Q$; this means that Lemma \ref{BASICLEM1} below applies almost surely and the claim follows.
 Hence Theorem \ref{EXPLFORMULATHM} and Corollary \ref{EXPLFORMULACOR} describe explicitly the distribution of the location of the zero-free right half-plane of $f_{\{T_j\}}(s)$.
+It would be interesting to also seek a more explicit understanding of the random function $\nu_{\{T_j\}}$ (cf.\ \eqref{NUTJdef} and Theorem~\ref{ZERODENSITYLIMITTHM}), which describes the density of zeros of $f_{\{T_j\}}(s)$ in any vertical strip to the right of $\Re s=\frac12$.

 There exists a vast literature on random Dirichlet series; however, we are not aware of many results pertaining to their zeros.
 Cf., however, Edelman and Kostlan \cite[\S\S 3.2.5, 8.2]{EK}, regarding the zeros of the random Dirichlet series $\sum_{n=1}^\infty a_n n^{-s}$, where $a_n$ are independent standard normal random variables.